What makes you SHINE as a photographer?

 prop posing newborn in basket with head on chin

-3. Use for multiple ages
+3. Use for Multiple Ages

 Most newborn props that are deep can easily accommodate older children as well.
 Note that because it is a tighter squeeze, you shouldn’t leave older kids in props for too long.
 And just like with newborns, safety is always your number one consideration, so have a spotter right there whenever you place a child in a basket.